Lloyd Eaton

 Lloyd W. Eaton (March 23, 1918 – March 14, 2007) was an American football player, coach, and executive.
 He served as the head coach at Alma College (1949–1955), Northern Michigan University (1956), and the University of Wyoming (1962–1970), compiling a career college football record of 104–53–4.
 Eaton then worked as the director of player personnel for the Green Bay Packers of the National Football League (NFL).
-Despite winning five conference championships with two teams, he is perhaps most known for his decision to kick 14 black players off of the Wyoming football team for discussing a protest against discrimination in 1969 that is infamously referred to as the "Black 14" incident.
+Despite winning five conference championships with two teams, he is perhaps most known for his decision to kick 14 black players off of the Wyoming football team for discussing a protest against discrimination in 1969 that is referred to as the "Black 14" incident.

 Early years

 Growing up in Belle Fourche, South Dakota, Eaton was an outstanding football, track, and boxing athlete at Belle Fourche High School.
 He graduated from Black Hills State Teachers College where he played end and became captain of the team in his junior year.